 Many organizations suffer due to a lack of Transformational leadership

-Many companies have failed to understand the relationship between job characteristics and transformational leadership, due to which they were unable to win their goal.
+Many companies have failed to understand the relationship between job characteristics and transformational leadership, due to which they were unable to achieve their goal.

-The transformational tasks inspire an affirmative mindset among the employee.
+The transformational tasks inspire an affirmative mindset among the employees.
 This mindset helps the company to beat the market and reach the second level of success.